 What Non-Fiduciary Advisors Can Get Away With

-We’ve seen unmarried adults with no kids get sold life insurance policies by non-fiduciary ‘advisors.’
+We’ve seen unmarried adults with no kids get sold life insurance policies by someone like a non-fiduciary ‘planners.’
 It’s completely worthless!
 We’ve also seen absurdly low death benefits, some under $20,000.
 What is the point?
-A fiduciary advisor would not and could not recommend life insurance policies of this nature.
+An insurance company with a fiduciary advisor would not and could not recommend life insurance policies of this nature.

-We’ve seen widows left with no access to their departed spouse’s retirement savings because a broker swooped in and convinced the dying spouse to put all their money in annuities.
-Other people in poor health themselves have been duped into buying annuities with ten year surrender penalties.
+We’ve seen widows left with no access to their departed spouse’s retirement savings because several insurance companies, through their broker, swooped in and convinced the dying spouse to put all their money in annuities.
+Other people in poor health themselves have been duped into buying annuities with ten-year surrender penalties.

 There are annuities promising 8%, 9%, even 10% guaranteed rates of return.
-The only way that’s possible is because of the high fees they’re also charging.
+The only way this typical investment advice is possible is because of the high fees they’re also charging.

-The reason broker-advisors do this is because they get new commissions off each sale, even if the act of selling costs you money in the form of higher taxes, additional fees, or lost investment potential.
+The reason broker-dealers do this is that they get new commissions off each sale, even if the act of selling costs you money in the form of higher taxes, additional fees, or lost investment potential.
 It’s not for your benefit.
 It’s for theirs.

-Hopefully you see the common thread in this small sampling of ways a non-fiduciary financial advisor, sales rep, or broker can cost you millions of dollars over the life of whatever they convince you to do.
+Hopefully, you see the common thread in this small sampling of ways a non-fiduciary financial professional, sales rep, or broker can cost you millions of dollars over the life of whatever they convince you to do.